 In World Heritage-listed Angkor Archaeological Park, visit Angkor Thom and the 12th-century temple of Bayon.
 Later, see the temple of Ta Prohm, before visiting ‘Opportunities of Development thru Art’ (ODA).
 Tonight, enjoy an Apsara dance show before dinner.Daily :

 At Angkor Archaeological Park, enjoy a special sunrise experience at Angkor Wat.

 Perhaps visit the temple of Wat Preah Prom Rath for a Buddhist blessing or enjoy a tuk tuk ride to the Senteurs d’Angkor workshop.
 If you’re feeling energetic, join a quad bike adventure or take a leisurely bicycle tour through the Cambodian countryside.
 Other options include a horse and cart ride, a traditional Khmer cooking class, a shopping adventure, or why not indulge in a relaxing spa treatment.

 Rise early this morning and travel back to Angkor Archaeological Park for a Signature Experience.
 Afterwards, join a guided tour of the temple, before breakfast back at your hotel.
 This afternoon, set out on your included Freedom of Choice activity.Daily :

 Journey through remote Cambodian villages to Kampong Cham, where you’ll board the Mekong Serenity, your home for the next seven nights.
 Following lunch on board, take a tuk tuk to explore the island of Koh Pen with its wooden stilt houses and local farming culture.
-Tonight, an exclusive Luke Nguyen welcome dinner awaits, showcasing the diverse regional flavours of the celebrity chef’s heritage.
+Tonight, a Vietnamese welcome dinner awaits, showcasing the diverse flavours from the region.